torquebox/torquebox.org/news/2011-07-07-the-future-is-now.md

 Have you ever wanted to see into the future?
 Well, now you can!
-Calls to [Backgroundable methods] or [Async Tasks] in TorqueBox now return 'future' objects that let you monitor the progress of the asynchronous task.
+Calls to [Backgroundable methods] or [Async Tasks] in TorqueBox now return **Futures** that let you monitor the progress of the asynchronous task.

-# What the heck is a 'future' object?
+# What the heck is a Future object?

 I'm glad you asked!
-A 'future' object is a proxy that provides a channel for communicating the progress and results of an asynchronous operation back to the caller.
+A Future is a proxy that provides a channel for communicating the progress and results of an asynchronous operation back to the caller.
 If you aren't familiar with the concept, there is a nice dry overview on [Wikipedia].

-Within TorqueBox, a future allows you see when an asynchronous task has started, completed, or raised an error.
-You can also access the return value of the task, and get periodic status updates from the task (if you configure the task to send updates).
-Some implementations of futures allow you to cancel the running task from the 'client' side, but the TorqueBox implementation is currently just one-way: data only flows from the task to the future.
+Within TorqueBox, a Future allows you to see when an asynchronous task has started, completed, or raised an error.
+You can also access the return value of the task, and get periodic status updates from the task if the task is so configured.
+Some implementations of Futures allow you to cancel the running task from the Future itself, but the TorqueBox implementation is currently just one-way: data only flows from the task to the Future.

 # Example Usage

 For our examples, we'll model the family car of the future: The Aero Car!
+We're using [Backgroundable methods] in our example, but Futures work in the exact same manner with [Async Tasks].

 <img src="/images/futures/jetsons.jpg"/>